-Colorado School Safety Resource Center Created Preparedness Materials
+Colorado School Safety Resource Center Created Protection Materials

 NEW Best Practices Continuity of Operations (COOP) Template for Schools (pdf) (word)